djradon/public-notes/prdct.svelto-ecs.md

 ## Cons

-- The main difference compared to any other Archetype-based model is that Svelto Archetypes are static, meaning that users cannot add or remove components at runtime.
+- The main difference compared to any other Archetype-b
 - components must be structs, and they cannot hold reference type of any kind.
 Or you cannot dynamically add or remove component from any entity at runtime.
 (It means the form/design of an entity is static/immutable.)

 ## Resources